-- 1. Principal and/or custodian notify the water department. - 2.
+- 1. Administration and/or custodian notify the water department. - 2.
 Custodian shuts off water. - 3.
-Principal and/or custodian notifies the police. - 4.
-Principal determines if it is necessary to follow the emergency procedures on page 6 to Board Approved 3/16/23 evacuate students and staff.
+Administration and/or custodian notifies the police. - 4.
+Administration determines if it is necessary to follow the emergency procedures on page 6 to evacuate scholars and staff.